Residencies and Grants: Catwalk Residency

 Catwalk Residency Program in Catskill, New York

-Three- to four-week residencies, Summer 2015
+Three- to four-week residencies, summer 2015

-Open to Faculty in the degree program
+Open to faculty in the degree program

 The Hudson River Valley, with its effervescent green hills, river views, and quaint towns in proximity to metropolitan New York City inspired the renowned Hudson River School's generation of an original American art.
 The region still resonates with artists' colonies and historic sites including the Thomas Cole House and Studio just steps from the Catwalk residency; Olana, the Persian-inspired home of 19th-century landscape artist Frederic Church; and other significant sites for artists such as Art Omi, Dia: Beacon, Storm King, or Opus 40.
 Catwalk is a private residency begun in 2002 by Jim and Purcell Palmer; Mrs. Palmer lives on the premises in the restored home designed and built in 1864 by Hudson River School artist and scholar Charles Herbert Moore.
 Interaction with the host during the residency period is part of Catwalk's tradition.

-Proposals and projects
+Proposals and Projects

-Priority consideration is given to proposals and projects exploring issues and creative connections to the Hudson Valley area or the Catwalk site.
+Priority consideration is given to proposals and projects exploring issues and creative connections to the Hudson Valley area or the Catwalk sites.
 Subjects addressing nature, landscape, ecology, and collaborative projects are especially encouraged.
 Practices such as drawing, painting, photography, performance, site-specific works, film, video, research, and writing are encouraged.
 Each resident is provided an individual, furnished living space, access to a selection of basic studio/work spaces that can be adapted for individual needs, and creative use of the extensive 65-acres of lush land nestled between the scenic Hudson River and the Catskill Mountains.

 Two artists or writers are in residence at any one time, and current residents are selected from SAIC, Columbia University, NYU, and Vassar College.
 Residents have fully equipped kitchens in their living space and often share meals at the end of the day.
 The area is an abundant provider of fresh local produce with local grocery stores, farmers' markets, and excellent restaurants in the neighboring Hudson and Catskill region.